sin2akshay/Simple-Blockchain-in-Python/README.md

 # Simple-Blockchain-in-Python
 Simple Blockchain you can create in Python in Just 5 minutes.
-This repository contains the code as explained by Siraj Raval in this [video](https://www.youtube.com/watch?v=MViBvQXQ3mM)
+This repository contains the code as explained by Siraj Raval in this [video](https://www.youtube.com/watch?v=MViBvQXQ3mM).
+You can run the code from this link - [Simple Blockchain in 5 Minutes](https://blockchain-sin2akshay.notebooks.azure.com/j/notebooks/Simple_Blockchain.ipynb)

 It is a work in progress and more resources will be added later.
 For now this is a good started to understand Blockchain.
 Below I have listed some of the resources that will give you more insight on Blockchain and Ethereum.